jctadros/background/README.md

 ![Comparision](/images/out.jpg)
 <img align="right" src="images/ROI_GEN.gif" width="276" height="276">

 ##### Usage
 1. `ROI_GEN.py` is an interactive background thresholder used to identify the region of interest (ROI) in the image.
 This ROI will be masked for background interpolation.
-Two modes are available through the `-mode` parser:
+Two modes are available through the `-mode` argument:
   - `-mode otsu` for an interactive Otsu thresholder.
   - `-mode rect` for a rectangular ROI.